 - If you choose to cut off the tops of the peppers, take the stem out and dice up the pepper top.
 Add the diced pepper top into the large skillet when cooking the rest of the veggies, so it doesn’t go to waste.

-Cook the couscous – Bring the vegetable broth to a low boil/simmer in a medium saucepan on medium-high heat.
+Step one: Bring the vegetable broth to a low boil/simmer in a medium saucepan on medium-high heat.
 Remove from the heat and stir in the couscous and cover.
 Let it sit for 10-15 minutes.
 Then fluff it up with a fork.

-Prepare the veggies – Chop all the vegetables to have ready to go.
-Heat oil in a large sauté pan on medium heat.
-Add the onions and garlic and sauté.
-Add the rest of the vegetables, seasonings and tomatoes.
+Step two: Heat oil in a large sauté pan on medium heat.
+Add the onions and sauté.
+Add the mushrooms and cook until they've cooked out their liquid.

+Step three: Add the rest of the vegetables, seasonings and tomatoes.
 Cook for about 5-10 minutes.

-Mix it together – Add the cooked couscous and vegetable mixture together, season more if needed and stir.
+Add the cooked couscous and vegetable mixture together, season more if needed and stir.
 Fold in some vegan feta cheese or dairy free parmesan.

 Variations